Best Cat Litter for Older Cats

 Dr. Elsey’s Precious Cat Cat Attract Cat Litter

 Another clay cat litter that we have had success with for older cats is Precious Cat Cat Attract.
 These litter granules are larger and a bit more jagged, but the secret sauce with this product is in the inclusion of a natural herbal attractant.
 While this attractant does have a slight smell, we haven’t found that it bothers most cats.
-The opposite, in fact.
+The opposite.
 Most cats love it!
 This can make the act of having to walk through clay litter much more tantalizing for your older cat.
 And as is typical of most Dr. Elsey’s products, the clumping and odor control is great.

 Cedarific Cat Litter